Preliminary Injunction in Patent Litigation

 Decision of the European Court of Justice

-In its judgment (C-44/21 of April 28, 2022), the ECJ rejected the German legal practice.
-According to the ECJ, the issuance of a preliminary injunction in patent litigation may not be linked in principle to whether the patent has already survived a legal status proceeding in one instance.
+In its judgment (C-44/21 of April 28, 2022), the CJEU rejected the German legal practice.
+According to the CJEU, the issuance of a preliminary injunction in patent litigation may not be linked in principle to whether the patent has already survived a legal status proceeding in one instance.
 The current legal practice leads to an increased disadvantage of patent owners.

 In order to protect the defendant, the legislator has also already provided the court with possible measures, for example, the possibility of ordering the provision of security or damages in the event that the injunction is subsequently revoked.
 Due to the principle of procedural equality of arms in interim legal protection established by the Federal Constitutional Court, the issuance of an interim injunction in patent disputes often only takes place after the parties have been heard.
 In this case, the defendant also still has the opportunity to present the legal status of the patent in dispute and thus to make the legal status appear questionable in order to prevent the issuance of a preliminary injunction.

 Previous national legal practice led to increased disadvantages for patent holders.
 The CJEU has now strengthened the rights of intellectual property owners to enforce their claims more quickly with the help of the preliminary injunction – without the previously required first-instance opposition or nullity proceedings.

 Do you have any questions on this subject?